William Ryan (psychologist): Early life

-Career
+Early career

 Ryan undertook his graduate work at Boston University, where he obtained a Ph.D. in 1958 in clinical psychology.
-However, he then became interested in social and community psychology.
-He also became increasingly engaged by social issues, social problems, and matters of equality.
-Starting in the mid-1960s, he was an activist for welfare rights and prison reform.
+However, he found himself increasingly interested in social and community psychology as he became engaged by societal issues and matters of equality.
+Starting in the late 1950s, he joined his wife in a long commitment to the civil rights movement.
+They were activists in the Boston area for fair housing and educational equity.
+They also advocated for welfare rights and prison reform.
+In 1973, he helped organize the Citizen Observer program in Walpole State Prison.